County of Brant: Early history

 Abraham Dayton from Connecticut arrived in 1793 and was granted the entire township of Burford; additional settlers began arriving in 1797.
 The 1814 Battle of Malcolm's Mills during the War of 1812 took place at what is now Oakland when American forces attacked the local regiments.
 Neither this battle nor the 1837 Duncombe's Uprising by militant "Patriots" at the settlement of Scotland were successful.

 Chief John Brant (Mohawk leader) (Ahyonwaeghs) who had lived at Mohawk Village was one of the sons of Joseph Brant.
 He fought with the British during the War of 1812 and later worked to improve the welfare of the First Nations.
 He was involved in building schools and was the improving the welfare of his people.
 Brant initiated the opening of schools and from 1828 served as the first native Superintendent of the Six Nations.
 Chief Brant was elected to Legislative Assembly of Upper Canada for Haldimand in 1830 and was the first aboriginal Canadian in Parliament.

 Records from 1846 indicate that the settlement of Scotland in Burford Township had a population of about 150.
 At that time there were two stores, two taverns, one tannery, one saddler, one chair maker, one cabinet maker, one blacksmith.
 There was also a carding machine and fulling mill near the village.
 Nearby Oakland had about 160 inhabitants; its post office was receiving mail daily.
 Oakland had a grist and a saw mill, a carding machine and fulling mill, one store, two taverns, one hatter, one wagon maker, one blacksmith, one tailor, one shoemaker.

-Much of the County's early population began arriving in the 1820s as the Hamilton and London Road was improved and settlement increased after 1848 when navigation to Brantford was opened and again in 1854 with the arrival of the railway to Brantford.
+Much of the county's early population began arriving in the 1820s as the Hamilton and London Road was improved and settlement increased after 1848 when navigation to Brantford was opened and again in 1854 with the arrival of the railway to Brantford.
 The stone and brick Brant County Courthouse was built on land purchased from the Six Nations in 1852.
-The structure housed court rooms, county offices, a law library and a gaol.
+The structure housed court rooms, county offices, a law library and a jail.
 During additions in the 1880s, the Greek Revival style, with Doric columns, was retained.

 Chiefswood, now a Six Nations museum in Oshweken and one of the National Historic Sites of Canada, was built in about 1856 by Mohawk Chief George Henry Martin Johnson (Onwanonsyshon).
 His daughter, the Mohawk poet E. Pauline Johnson (Tekahionwake), gained great acclaim across Canada.
 Her work increased awareness of the history and cultural diversity of the First Nations.
 In 1886, the Joseph Brant Memorial was constructed in honour of Brant and the Six Nations Confederacy.